2.20 CONTRACT ADMINISTRATION

 The Property Management section encourages project engineers to provide dollar estimates of any damage.
 Both the letter of request and notification of release shall be forwarded through the District Office.

 Contractor's Use of Highway Right‑of‑Way

 Occasionally a contractor requests permission to establish a plant site or a material stockpile on highway right‑of‑way.
 In reviewing these requests, the project engineer must consider the impact of vehicles (trucks or equipment) entering and leaving these sites on public traffic.
 In situations where these vehicles must enter an open ramp or lane at a point where access is not allowed to the general public, the request shall be denied.
 On two‑lane roads if an access permit can be obtained and public convenience and safety is not adversely affected, the request may be approved.
-On closed sections of the highway, right‑of‑way may be used as long as trucks can enter and leave the closed road safely.
+On closed sections of the highway, right‑of‑way may be used on condition that trucks can enter and leave the closed road safely.

 NOTE: In these situations, the contractor will be responsible to initiate and provide a storm water permit for their operations in that area.

 A contractor may request final payment for an item based on contract quantities.
 When a contract quantity request is received from a contractor, the project engineer shall verify that items included on the request are not items to be paid as contract quantity by Specification 1109.01.
 If there are no contractual conflicts, the project engineer will prepare a "Contract Quantity Agreement" (Form 830230) and submit the form to the signature drawer in Doc Express to be signed by the contractor and project engineer.
 If the contract does not have a signature drawer, Form 830230 may be signed electronically and submitted to the “Contract Documents” drawer in Doc Express.